rva-mike/Employee-Tracker/README.md

   Git Clone this repository, navigate into the root folder using the terminal, and use the command 'npm i' to install the node     packages.
 Then enter the command 'node server' in the terminal to start the application.

   ## Usage
-  Employee data is available to be viewed and edited.
+  Employee data is available to be created, viewed and edited.
+The data will be stored in a MySQL database.

   ## Video-Walkthrough